notrab/commerceql/README.md

 ## <a name="dev"></a>Development

-CommerceQL can be used to build a custom GraphQL backed online store, without the limitations of hosted solutions.
+CommerceQL can be used to build a custom GraphQL backed eCommerce app, without the limitations of hosted solutions.

 You can extend the CommerceQL platform by adding additional functions, types and permissions, or you can use it "as is" and start selling 💰.